-- It is possible to advise the Council of an intention of a foreshadowed Motion/Amendment that relates to the business currently before Council. - The Chairperson cannot accept the foreshadowed Motion/Amendment until the current Motion/Amendment has been determined.
+- 1. It is possible to advise the Council of an intention of a foreshadowed Motion/Amendment that relates to the business currently before Council. - 2.
+The Chairperson cannot accept the foreshadowed Motion/Amendment until the current Motion/Amendment has been determined.

 Code of Meeting Practice

 Owner: Corporate Governance

-CM Reference: D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024